RazorGenerator/RazorGenerator/README.md

 ## Special Razor directives

-These directives go at the top of the cshtml file.
-Note that when you have multiple directives, they need to be all on the same line, e.g.
+These directives go into a Razor comment at the top of a cshtml file.
+Multiple directives are simply whitespace-separated within the comment:

     @* Generator: Template  GeneratePrettyNames : true *@

+You can also have them on separate lines for clarity but must remain part of the _same_ comment, e.g:

+    @* Generator: Template
+       GeneratePrettyNames : true *@

 #### Generator type